ScarfaceSeqCARForAgriCultLandusE/.github/Data/README.md

 - **`LAU PO Valley Metadata/`**: Metadata for municipalities within the Po Valley.

-- **`European Drought Observatory/`**: Large-scale datasets from the Copernicus program.
-May not be directly relevant to the current scope.

 - **`LUCAS/`**: Consolidated and restructured datasets originally from separate folders.

 - **`MorfometricData/`**: Contains geographic and morphometric indicators (e.g., slope, roughness) from ISTAT.
 (Further organization needed.)